 Mischievous Eloise is the key protagonist in the book Eloise: a book for precocious grown ups and is a real favorite New York character.
 Her antics at the Plaza have kept kids entertained since the 1950s.
 The Eloise High Tea is super cute for kids and celebrates everything pink – including pink lemonade, cotton candy and cakes.
 My kids felt very grown up sitting in the Plaza and loved having their own special high tea!

-Off the beaten path things to do in NYC parks
+Non touristy things to do in NYC parks

 New York City has so many fun parks for families to visit.
 Central Park is its most famous, covering 840 acres and receiving around 40 million visitors annually.
 But the borough of Manhattan, alone, has over 70 parks in its vicinity.